u3557110/HR-system/README.md

 ## Instruction
 ### Main Menu
+- This is the main menu of the Staff Management System.
 ```
   _, ___  _, __, __,   _, _  _, _, _  _,  _, __, _, _ __, _, _ ___    _, , _  _, ___ __, _, _
  (_   |  /_\ |_  |_    |\/| /_\ |\ | /_\ / _ |_  |\/| |_  |\ |  |    (_  \ | (_   |  |_  |\/|